 L.7.
-What conditions will the Main Street SPV place on purchasing participations in Program loans?
-80 L.8.
+What conditions will the Main Street SPV place on purchasing participations in Program loans? .80 L.8.
 What financial information is an Eligible Borrower required to submit to an Eligible Lender the time of origination of a Main Street loan?
-What Eligible Borrower financial information is an Eligible Lender required to submit to the Main Street Portal with other loan participation documentation? n L.9.
+What Eligible Borrower financial informatio is an Eligible Lender required to submit to the Main Street Portal with other loan participation documentation? n L.9.
 What information is an Eligible Lender required to submit to the Main Street Portal in connection with the submission of the documentation required to sell a loan participation the Main Street SPV?
 L.10.
-What type of Lender Portal security is in place, such that lenders and borrowers can be assured that their data will be maintained securely?
-84 L.11.
-If an Eligible Lender uses the Condition of Funding Model in Question L.4, how should loan documents be prepared to reflect the required maturity period, interest rate, deferral and accrual, principal amortization, and loan number?
-L.12.
-Can a single Main Street loan be made to multiple co-borrowers?
-85 м. о ther Information 86 M.1.
-Where should questions regarding the Program be directed?
-86 M.2.
-How can I receive updates regarding changes to the Program?
-86 M.3.
-Will the Federal Reserve provide further guidance on how to apply the terms of the Progra to individual borrowers?
+What type of Lender Portal security is in place, such that lenders and borrowers can be assured that their data will be maintained securely? .84 L.11.
+If an Eligible Lender uses the Condition of Funding Model in Question L.4, how should loan documents be prepared to reflect the required maturity period, interest rate, deferral and accrual, principal amortization, and loan number? t L.12.
+Can a single Main Street loan be made to multiple co-borrowers? .85 L.13.
+By what date should Eligible Lenders submit loans to the Main Street SPV for purchase of a participation interest? м. с ther Information 86 M.1.
+Where should questions regarding the Program be directed? .86 M.2.
+How can I receive updates regarding changes to the Program? .86 M.3.
+Will the Federal Reserve provide further guidance on how to apply the terms of the Prograto individual borrowers?
 M.4.
-Are recordings of Main Street webinar sessions available?
-86 M.5.
-Where can I find instructions for how to complete the Main Street legal forms and agreements?
-87 Apper ndix A: Loan Document Checklist 88 Apper ndix B: Required Covenants in Loan Documentation 92 I. Priority and Security Covenant 92 II. ${\bf Borrower\ Certifications\ and\ Covenants\ Material\ Breach\ Mandatory\ Prepayment\ Provision\ .}$ 94 III.
-Cross-Acceleration Provision 95 IV.
-Financial Reporting Covenant 96 Apper ndix C: Required Financial Reporting 98
+Are recordings of Main Street webinar sessions available? .87 M.5.
+Where can I find instructions for how to complete the Main Street legal forms and agreements? .87 Apper ndix A: Loan Document Checklist .89 Apper ndix B: Required Covenants in Loan Documentation 93 I. Priority and Security Covenant .93 II.
+Borrower Certifications and Covenants Material Breach Mandatory Prepayment Provision .95 III.
+Cross-Acceleration Provision .96 IV.
+Financial Reporting Covenant .97 Apper ndix C: Required Financial Reporting 99